100R

 a wooded area with windfallen trees and heavy moss

-There are supposed to be both black bears and wolves on Cortes Island, we saw signs about it while walking the trail to the Squirrel Cove public dock.
+There was supposed to be both black bears and wolves on Cortes Island, we saw signs about it while walking the trail to the Squirrel Cove public dock.
 "You are now in Wolf country".
-This trail is very busy in the summer, and because it is maybe the bears and wolves know better than to come near.
+This trail was very busy in the summer, and because it was maybe the bears and wolves know better than to come near.

 beautiful forest of cortes island The scattered old-growth Douglas-fir trees of Cortes Island that now stand like sentinels in small groups were once average sized trees in a continuous blanket of old-growth forest.
 While the lush second- and third-growth forests on Cortes are beautiful, they are ecologically very different from the old-growth fir, cedar and hemlock forests that they have replaced.
 Unless management plans are implemented to restore old-growth composition and structure to all forest types, the magnitude of the negative ecological changes will increase over time.
 These changes include loss of soil fertility, water quality, and biological diversity (source).